mia-platform/documentation/docs/business_suite/data-visualization.md

 }
 ```

+Along with the *endpointData*, you can add the following property to fully customize the markers displayed on the map:

-* **markerType**: The only marker supported right now is the *'circleMarker'*, which allows showing bubbles with a radius that depends on the value of each data.
+* **markerType** * (*required*): The only marker supported right now is the *'circleMarker'*, which allows showing bubbles with a radius that depends on the value of each data.

 * **markerOptions**: Here you can insert all the options defined by leaflet documentation (except the radius which is computed based on the data value -  see https://leafletjs.com/reference-1.6.0.html#circlemarker) in order to customize the *circleMarker*.